How Do You Know If Lines Are Parallel Or Perpendicular

 Perpendicular lines are lines that intersect at a right angle (90 degrees).
 The relationship between their slopes is what defines their perpendicularity.
 If one line has a slope of m, the slope of a line perpendicular to it is the negative reciprocal, which is -1/m.

 In terms of equations, if line 1 is y = m₁x + b₁ and line 2 is y = m₂x + b₂, then the lines are perpendicular if and only if m₁ * m₂ = -1.
-This means that the product of their slopes must equal -1.
-For example, if one line has a slope of 2, a line perpendicular to it will have a slope of -1/2.
+Simply put, the product of their slopes must equal -1.
+In real terms, for example, if one line has a slope of 2, a line perpendicular to it will have a slope of -1/2.
 So, the lines y = 2x + 4 and y = -1/2x + 1 are perpendicular because (2) * (-1/2) = -1.

 Methods to Determine Parallelism